rakeshchittibomma/FRT-project/README.md

-# ✨ INSURANCE  ✨
+# ✨ BANK CARDS  ✨

-This is a web based application developed for Insurance related website in india
+This is a web based application developed for Bank cards related website in india

 ### This web based financialtech application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.